pitt-cdm/twine-prompt/README.md

 ## Collaborative Guidelines
 Will be in another file, to keep this one straightforward.
-See [twine-and-collaboration.md](how-to/twine-and-collaboration.md).
+See [twine-and-collaboration.md](how-to/twine-and-collaboration.md). <!-- FOR NEXT TIME: move this up to the root directory (people don't think to open the subdirectory unless asked to).
+Don't forget to update the image src references. -->

 Here's a summary:
 <img src="how-to/twine-flow-chart.png" alt="flow chart of collaboration steps made with twine engine" style="margin: 0 auto;" />